 Other varieties of Crypts..

-There are many varieties of Crypts to choose from, but some I have used are, "becketti", "affinis", "wendtii" and undulata "broad leaves".
+There are many varieties of Crypts to choose from, but others we have in stock are.. "becketti", "affinis", "wendtii" and undulata "broad leaves".
 These are all quality "Tropica" potted plants.

 Close up of Nitella showing the fine attractive leaves